CoolmanCZ/upp_cmake/README.md

 - 'empty' - the flag is not used / set by the script

 Script set and using new flags (can be disabled by configuration parameters)
-* flagGNUC11 - to set compiler flag -std=c++11
+* flagGNUC11 - set compiler flag -std=c++11
-* flagMP - to enable multiple process build
+* flagMP - enable multiple process build (MSVC)
+* flagPCH - use precompiled headers during build (only GCC is supported now)

 ### Main configuration flags
 Flag | Supported | Description